Degree Fields

 Optometrist Overview - Preparation - Day In The Life - Earnings -

-Optometrists, also known as doctors of optometry, or ODs, provide most primary vision care.
-They examine people's eyes to diagnose vision problems and eye diseases, and they test patients' visual acuity, depth and color perception, and ability to focus and coordinate the eyes.
-Optometrists prescribe eyeglasses and contact lenses and provide vision therapy and low-vision rehabilitation.
-Optometrists analyze test results and develop a treatment plan.
+Optometrists, also known as doctors of optometry, or ODs, are the main providers of vision care.
+They examine people's eyes to diagnose vision problems, such as nearsightedness and farsightedness, and they test patients' depth and color perception and ability to focus and coordinate the eyes.
+Optometrists may prescribe eyeglasses or contact lenses, or they may provide other treatments, such as vision therapy or low-vision rehabilitation.

 Optometrists should not be confused with ophthalmologists or dispensing opticians.
 Ophthalmologists are physicians who perform eye surgery, as well as diagnose and treat eye diseases and injuries.
 Like optometrists, they also examine eyes and prescribe eyeglasses and contact lenses.
 Dispensing opticians fit and adjust eyeglasses and, in some States, may fit contact lenses according to prescriptions written by ophthalmologists or optometrists.